Overview

 Accreditation

-This program is accredited by the Health Standards Organization (HSO) and its affiliate accreditation (AC) through their new EQUAL Canada program.
+This program is accredited by the Health Standards Organization (HSO) and its affiliate Accreditation Canada (EQual).

 - Go back Courses